Overnight Trips What to Bring

 Electrical appliances (eg. hair dryers, battery chargers, razors, sleep apnoea machines) can be used with our off-grid power system.

 PLEASE DO NOT TAKE INTO THE PARK valuable jewellery, large amounts of cash, or essential paperwork (travel documents, passports etc).
 Small items can be kept in a safe in our office.
+To purchase drinks at our in-house bar, we run a bar tab for you to be paid in our office at the end of your trip.

 CELL PHONES: Cellular voice and data is intermittent.
 There is enough coverage to check messages along the coastal track, except at Awaroa.